Sansalk/TfLCodingChallenge-Sanjaya/README.md

 ## How to run any tests that you have written
   Added Unit test to Business Logic Layer
+  Test on the Visual Studio menu, choose Windows, and then choose Test Explorer

 ## Any assumptions that you’ve made